 IV.
-Detailed Description of University-Defined Sexual Misconduct Procedures
+Detailed Description of the Title IX Procedures

 A. Report Received by Title IX Office.
 Reports are received by the Title IX office through a variety of sources.
-Typical sources of reports include faculty and staff members designated as "responsible employees" (see Section XIII.B.1.ii in the Policy for more information on responsible employees), resident advisors, friends of the reporting party, or the reporting party directly.
-Individuals who wish to make a report of prohibited conduct are encouraged to make a report directly to the Title IX coordinator.
-Although a report may come in through a variety of sources, the University is committed to ensuring that all reports of prohibited conduct are referred to the Title IX coordinator, which ensures consistent application of the Policy to all individuals and allows the University to respond promptly and equitably to eliminate harassment, prevent its recurrence, and reduce its effects.
+Typical sources of reports include faculty and staff members designated as "responsible employees" (see Section XIII.B.1.ii in the Policy for more information on responsible employees), friends of the reporting party, or the reporting party directly.
+Individuals who wish to make a report of prohibited conduct are encouraged to make a report directly to the Title IX Coordinator.
+Although a report may come in through many sources, the University is committed to ensuring that all reports of prohibited conduct are referred to the Title IX Coordinator, which ensures consistent application of the Policy to all individuals and allows the University to respond promptly and equitably to eliminate harassment, prevent its recurrence, and reduce its effects.